Clarence Richard Silva

-Clarence Richard "Larry" Silva (born August 6, 1949) is an American Catholic prelate who has served as Bishop of Honolulu since 2005.
+Clarence Richard "Larry" Silva (born August 6, 1949) is an American Catholic prelate who served as Bishop of Honolulu from 2005 to 2026.
 He is the first Hawaiian-born bishop of Honolulu and the second of Portuguese/Azorean ancestry.
 Prior to becoming a bishop, Silva served as vicar general of the Diocese of Oakland.

 Biography

 Early life

 Clarence Silva was born on August 6, 1949, in Honolulu, Hawaii, to Richard and Catherine Alves Silva at Saint Francis Hospital in Liliha.
 Clarence Silva is the great-grandson of Azorean immigrants to the United States.

 Silva was baptized at Saint Anthony Church in Kailua, Hawaii; while he was still an infant, the Silva family moved to California.
 He attended Saint John the Baptist School in San Lorenzo, California, and Bishop O'Dowd High School in Oakland, California.

 Convinced of a calling to the priesthood, Silva entered Saint Joseph College Seminary in Mountain View, California, obtaining a Bachelor of Arts degree.
 He then attended Saint Patrick Seminary in Menlo Park, California, where he obtained a Master of Divinity degree.